M4K4TT4CK/Inventory_Management_SpringBoot_Java/README.md

-Task B:
- o Create a README file that includes notes describing where in the code to find the changes you made for each of parts C to J. Each note should include the prompt, file name, line number, and change.
+Task B: Create a README file that includes notes describing where in the code to find the changes you made for each of parts C to J. Each note should include the prompt, file name, line number, and change.

  - Location is: File was palced in branch -> working branch, added the Tasks by Letter to file

-Task C:
- o Customize the HTML user interface for your customer’s application.
+Task C: Customize the HTML user interface for your customer’s application.
 The user interface should include the shop name, the product names, and the names of the parts.

  - Adjusted: Shopname and header to 'Mike's Skateboard Shop'
  - Adjusted: Part names

-Task D:
- o Add an “About” page to the application to describe your chosen customer’s company to web viewers and include navigation to and from the “About” page and the main screen.
+Task D: Add an “About” page to the application to describe your chosen customer’s company to web viewers and include navigation to and from the “About” page and the main screen.